©ISTOCKPHOTO.COM / KALI9

 Cold Spring, NY

-SLC is one of the nation’s longest running Jewish sleepaway camps and is located on 400 beautiful acres in Cold Spring.
+SLC is one of the nation’s longest-running Jewish sleepaway camps on 400 beautiful acres.
 Camp here is about unplugging, growing and exploring Jewish values in a serene setting.

 PERFORMING ARTS CAMPS